borgbackup/borg-import/README.rst

 -------------------------------------------

 borg-import should, in principle, be able to import backups from any backup tool that is based on rsync with hard links.
-This requires that the tool match the assumptions listed above, for plain rsync.
+This requires that the tool match the assumptions listed above for plain rsync.

 * `backintime <https://github.com/bit-team/backintime>`_